gft-academy-pl/gcp-data-analysis-with-bigquery/04-dataprep.md

  ![RegionDeleteNulls](https://github.com/gft-academy-pl/gcp-data-analysis-with-bigquery/blob/master/assets/RegionDeleteNulls.png?raw=true)

 Once added, missing rows in _region_ column should disappear from the data sample.
+Now it contains 42,352 rows.

 The same can be done manually:
  * click _Recipe_ icon (placed on the right-top corner of the editor), and then click **Add New Step** button